 Western Educational Adventures takes safety seriously.
 Not only do we want our participants to have an exceptional time, but just as importantly, we want them to return home safe and sound.
 All of Western Educational Adventures staff are certified in high level first aid and have years of experience managing risk in the outdoors.
 You won’t find a more qualified staff team anywhere else!

-Teens must submit an application and complete an interview in order to be considered for the program.
-The purpose of the application process is to make sure teens want to be there and the program is a good fit.
-The process is as follows:
+Candidates must submit an application consisting of this form and letters.
+Youth will then need to complete an interview in order to be considered for the program.
+The purpose of the application process is to make sure youth actually want to be in our program and it is the right fit for them.

 Fill in all required information.

-WEA will consider the teens application and get back to the family as soon as we reach a decision.
+WEA will consider the candidate's application and get back to the family as soon as we reach a decision.

 **All personal information provided will not be shared with third parties unless it is relevant to the participants well being or quality of experience**

 Guidin the youngins'